How to wish someone Happy Birthday, 7 Artsy Tips!

 The danger is less obvious in Campfire Cowboy.
 It’s a cozy painting of a well-fed fella and his horse relaxing and drinking coffee by the fire.
 Its more about having a feeling that something bad is about to happen instead of witnessing it firsthand.

+I found Julia’s artwork on Instagram and I was awestruck, definitely make sure to give her a follow!
+She uses fine pens to create stunning realistic and hyper detailed landscape drawings.
 Her artist statement is also written in first person POV and describes her medium of choice, thoughts behind her style and technique, and how her personal background impacts her artwork.
 The words to describe art express her talent and experience with the medium, her knowledge of principals and elements of design, and the contextual origin of the content.

 Truly, Julia’s words describe the artwork better than I could ever analyze it.
 This is a perfect example of the importance of an artist statement and how it can compliment the visual artistry of the work.